Make great trades. Avoid bad ones.

 entry/exit?
 No or don't know?
 Don't trade.

 Do an After Action Review (AAR).
-What'd you do wrong?
-What'd you
+First, did you close all

 Build a massive mental model with thousands of reps.